david-lev/pywa/docs/source/content/templates/overview.rst

 Defining Template
 ------------------

-To create a template, you can use the :class:`Template` class.
+To create a template, you need to define its structure using the :class:`Template` class from the :mod:`pywa.types.templates` module.
+This involves specifying the template's name, language, category, parameter format, and the components that make up the template.

-You need to define the template details, including the header, body, footer, and buttons.
-Each component can be customized to fit your messaging needs.

 In the example below, we create a simple Order Confirmation template with a header, body, footer, and buttons.